SaiRitwik11/ai-job-tracker-capstone/README.md

 An intelligent job application tracking system powered by Google's Gemini AI, built to solve the real-world problem of managing multiple job applications efficiently.

+## 📊 Analytics Perspective  👈 ADD HERE

+This project is designed not just as a system, but as an analytics tool to track and optimize job application performance.

+Key metrics analyzed:
+- Application pipeline conversion rates
+- Response rates by company and role
+- Follow-up timing effectiveness

+The focus is on extracting actionable insights from application data rather than building AI models from scratch.

+---

 ## 🎯 Project Overview

 This AI agent helps job seekers: